Well Pump Removal Methods

 “Shallow Systems” or “Short Drops”

-For lightweight pumps or shallow wells under 200 feet on Poly pipe, a manual hoist or pull system is used.
+For lightweight pumps or shallow wells under 200 feet on poly pipe, a manual hoist or pull system is used.
 This is common for jet pump conversions or short submersible replacements.

 Benefit: Easier on pipe, faster than foot jack, safer for moderate depths